fmatter/cariban_irregular_1/review_answers.md

-* **lines 498–499**: *“These verbs formed a lexical connection with prototypical members of the group, developing new past tense forms as a result” — did you mean ‘patient participle’? section 4: Please justify the choice of Apalaí texts for the frequency count — why not the exceptionally-well described Kari’ña?
+* **lines 498–499**: *“These verbs formed a lexical connection with prototypical members of the group, developing new past tense forms as a result” — did you mean ‘patient participle’?*

+	* I did, thank you.

+* **section 4**: *Please justify the choice of Apalaí texts for the frequency count — why not the exceptionally-well described Kari’ña?
 It is true that there are no ready-to-use corpora for Cariban languages, but there are many glossed texts available.
+Another good start would be the Kuhikugu and Kalapalo texts in Stenzel & Franchetto (2017).*

+	* TBD

-Another good start would be the Kuhikugu and Kalapalo texts in Stenzel & Franchetto (2017). section 4: In frequency counts, it should be made clear if one counts the frequency of verbal lexemes or specifically of verbs inflected for 1st person (some verb may only be frequent in the 3rd person).*
+* **section 4**: *In frequency counts, it should be made clear if one counts the frequency of verbal lexemes or specifically of verbs inflected for 1st person (some verb may only be frequent in the 3rd person).*